 - FVRCP One-Year Vaccination

 - Rabies One-Year Vaccination

 - Other treatments & procedures deemed necessary

 Working cats are available for adoption at a reduced fee of $50 plus tax per cat.
 However, because of a partnership with Joining Forces Saving Lives and grant funding they have from Maddie's Fund they are able to subsidize a portion of the adoption fee with Capital Humane Society subsidizing the remainder of the adoption fee.
-Therefore there is no cost to adopters who qualify to adopt working cats.
+Adopters of working cats can elect to pay the adoption fee themselves or request grant funding from Joining Forces Saving Lives.
 We recommend adopting working cats in pairs.

 Complete the CHS Working Cat Adoption Application below.
 Our Foster & Offsite Adoption Coordinator will review the application and identify cats best suited for your outdoor situation.
 After the veterinary staff has completed all veterinary care for the cat(s), the Foster & Offsite Coordinator will setup an appointment to visit the property and deliver the cat(s).

 You will need to confine the cat(s) to the large crate or open-air kennel for a minimum of two weeks for the cat(s) to acclimate.
 If the cat(s) can be confined in the building for those two weeks, the crate or open-air kennel may not be necessary.
 Some cats may need to be confined for three weeks depending on their social level or previous history.
 A large crate or open-air wire kennel will be provided by the Foster & Offsite Coordinator for the confinement period.
 After the two-week period, the cat(s) should be confined to the structure, if possible for 2-3 days.
 The cat(s) should not be released during wet/rainy weather.
 During this time the cat(s) will learn the structure is where they will receive food and water therefore they are more likely to remain on the property after they are released.